 It is estimated that there are about 70 million stray cats in the United States.

 Every year approximately 1.4 million cats are killed in shelters.

 Less then 5% of stray cats are reclaimed from shelters by their owners.

 What is TNR?

 Trap-Neuter-Return (TNR) is the only proven method of humanely reducing the cat population.
 After the cats are trapped they visit a veterinarian to be spayed, neutered, vaccinated, and ear tipped.
 After they recover from surgery they are released back to their neighborhood.
 They are given food and shelter by community cat caretakers.

-Sterilizing cats prevents more cats from being born and adding to the already overwhelming cat population.
-This reduces the number of cats entering overwhelmed shelters thereby reducing shelter deaths, saving lives!
+Sterilizing cats prevents more cats from being born and adding to the community cat population.
+This reduces the number of cats entering shelters thereby reducing shelter deaths, saving lives!